Selati Line – Part 6

 James Stevenson-Hamilton to the Rescue

-This Scotsman, who came to live at the end of the Selati Line as it was then, having been abandoned in 1894, loved this country he came to know.
-Then settled in, in spite of the opposition he encountered through petty in-fighting, jealousy, language barriers, exclusion from board meetings and low pay, he forded on for the cause he believed in.
+This Scotsman, who came to live at the end of the Selati Line as it was then, – having been abandoned in 1894 – loved this country he came to know.
+Then, overcoming the hardships of the bush he settled in, in spite of the opposition he encountered through petty in-fighting, jealousy, language barriers, exclusion from board meetings and low pay, he forded on for the cause he believed in.
 This warden’s days at the Kruger National Park would have been short lived, had he buckled under the strain of hatred and opposition he came against in his 44 years of tenure and I, for one, am pleased he never did.
 One action that best indicates this man’s character is simply illustrated in the following paragraph.

-In his early days; around 1907, he gave up a large part of his own salary to get the much-needed ranger Healey and staff appointed for the 4,000 square miles of the park above the Sabi River.
+In his early days; around 1907, he gave up a large part of his own salary to get the much-needed ranger Healey and staff appointed for the 4,000 square miles of the park above the Sabi River – the Shingwedzi Game Reserve.
 The following account is a wonderful display of sacrifice for the cause of the Kruger Park and best said in the warden’s own words.
-“I held a probably unique position in having concluded twenty-five years of government service on a lesser salary than that which I had started…” “Healey was therefore duly gazetted early in 1908” Healey volunteered his life for freedom and died in 1916.
-(WWI 1914-18) What a wonderful testimony for Healey’s friends and family, to say he was a ranger in the Kruger National Park before offering his life in the call of duty and all because of the warden’s sacrifice.
+“I held a probably unique position in having concluded twenty-five years of government service on a lesser salary than that which I had started…” “Healey was therefore duly gazetted early in 1908” Healey volunteered his life for freedom and died in 1916 fighting for his country – WWI 1914-18.
+That means the warden funded Healey’s appointment out of his own pocket.
+What a wonderful testimony for Healey’s friends and family, to say he was a ranger in the Kruger National Park before offering his life in the call of duty and all because of the warden’s sacrifice.

-To begin with, Stevenson-Hamilton stayed at the Crocodile Bridge camp in an old disused mielie storeroom, made of corrugated iron, after his appointment as Chief Warden and only later moved to Sabi Bridge, when Steinaecker’s horse was decommissioned and martial law was rescinded from the region.
-Sabi Bridge was then occupied by members of Steinaecker’s Horse, preventing the warden from taking residence.
+To begin with, Stevenson-Hamilton after his appointment as Chief Warden, stayed at the Crocodile Bridge camp in an old disused mielie storeroom, made of corrugated iron and only later moved to Sabi Bridge, when Steinaecker’s horse was decommissioned and martial law was rescinded from the region.
+Sabi Bridge was then occupied by the military and members of Steinaecker’s Horse, preventing the warden from taking residence.

-It was at this time the Selati Line became dubbed the rangers ‘private railway’ and it remained so until the South African Railways completed the line as far as Tzaneen, finally crossing the Selati River in 1912; (now called the Nxalati River) and then extending it a short while later on to Soekmekaar, joining the main Pretoria northern line to Rhodesia (Zimbabwe).
-Trains could then come from land-locked Rhodesia to Delagoa Bay for trade.
+It was at this time the Selati Line became dubbed the rangers ‘private railway’ and it remained so for when the South African Railways would complete the line as far as Tzaneen, finally crossing the Selati River in 1912; – now called the Nxalati River – and then extending it a short while later on to Soekmekaar, joining the main Pretoria northern line to Rhodesia – Zimbabwe.
+Trains could then come from land-locked Rhodesia to Delagoa Bay port for trade.
 At this point, the Selati Line train service commenced in earnest and remained a single track until it was abolished in 1973.
 Abolished?
 Yes, it was obliterated, but not before it made an indelible stamp on the Lowveld forever.

 Sabi Bridge kept its name and remained so for 34 years until 1936, when it was renamed Skukuza by the Parks Board, after Stevenson-Hamilton’s native name.
 Tradition holds that it was a Chief of the Ngomane tribe who named Stevenson-Hamilton, ‘Skukuza’, which means – ‘he who makes things upside-down and inside-out’ – as a result of his no-nonsense clean-up policy towards the entire regions poaching.